cozygene/glint/docs/source/howtocite.rst

-How to cite glint?
+How to cite GLINT?
 ==================

-If you use glint in any published work, please cite the paper describing it (**comming soon**).
+If you use GLINT in any published work, please cite the paper describing it (**comming soon**).

 In addition: